AI Impact

 Multitudes automatically classifies users into two cohorts based on their AI tool usage patterns over the most recent 12 weeks:

-• High AI Adopters: Users with AI activity on ≥35% of days in the last 12 weeks
+High AI Adopters: Users with AI activity that is greater than or equal to (≥) the target percent over the days in the last 12 weeks

-• Low AI Adopters: Users with AI activity on <35% of days in the last 12 weeks
+Low AI Adopters: Users with AI activity that is less than (<) the target percent over the days in the last 12 weeks

-Since our feature calculates DAU across all calendar days (including weekends and holidays when many developers don't work), we adjusted this threshold to 35% to reflect realistic usage patterns while maintaining the same signal of engaged adoption.
+Since our feature calculates DAU across all calendar days (including weekends and holidays), we adjusted this threshold to 35% to reflect realistic usage patterns while maintaining the same signal of engaged adoption.
+(5 weekdays / 7 days of the week = 71% – so 50% of that is ~35%).

 Calculation Notes